Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S20.md

 The diatom mud mat for the S20 robot is composed of 80% gypsum (calcium sulfate) and 20% diatomaceous earth.
 It contains no harmful substances, making it safe for use.

+---
+### How Do I Charge SwitchBot Floor Cleaning Robot S20 Water Station?

+There are three methods to charge the Water Station:
+1. Use a 5V 3A charging adapter and a Type-C cable to charge the water station.
+2. When the water station is low on power, tapping the S20 robot in the SwitchBot app will display the message, "Charge water station".
+Tapping this message will prompt the robot to automatically move to the water station and begin charging (requires SwitchBot app V9.17 and S20 firmware V1.1.067 or later).
+Note:
+If you tap the message "Water station low battery" on the S20 robot operation screen, a prompt to "Charge water station" will also appear.
+3. Go to SwitchBot app → S20 → Gear icon → Schedules → Add → Select Scheduled Charging and save.